Customer service and billing questions

 Which services are considered “data services”?

-* A small subset of Intermedia Hosted PBX customers may be subject to sales tax on the “user charge” line-item.
-Intermedia classifies this portion of the Hosted PBX service as a “data service."
-This is only applicable to some versions of our Hosted PBX service.
+* A small subset of Intermedia Cloud PBX customers may be subject to sales tax on the “user charge” line-item.
+Intermedia classifies this portion of the Cloud PBX service as a “data service."
+This is only applicable to some versions of our Cloud PBX service.

 Why does Intermedia charge taxes for data services?

 We do so because many states impose sales tax on cloud-based or SaaS services, software licenses, or data processing services.
 They mandate that either the providers of these services must collect sales taxes, or that the customers must pay “use tax” on the purchase of these products or services.

 A provider is required to register and collect and pay taxes in states where they have created sufficient “connection with the state,” also known as “nexus.”
 If a provider has not created sufficient nexus in a state, and does not bill sales tax on appropriate items, then the customer is responsible for accruing and paying use tax.